It is important that you are aware of the information below before registering for a place at camp.

 Once your camp place has been allocated, you will be sent an invoice with all the necessary details of how and when to pay.

-Camp fees should be paid in full eight weeks prior to the start of camp or you risk losing your place.
+Camp fees should be paid in full eight weeks prior to the start of camp.
+Payments can be made in instalments.

 What about Family Discount?